CCExtractor/website/content/wiki/welcome.md

 excellent way to get in contact with other DokuWiki users and is just one of the many ways to get [support](doku>faq:support).

-Of course we\'d be more than happy to have you [getting involved](doku>teams:getting_involved) with DokuWiki.
+Of course we'd be more than happy to have you [getting involved](doku>teams:getting_involved) with DokuWiki.